Arakelov-Parshin rigidity of towers of curve fibrations: Introduction

+Note, that there exists also a number field version of Theorem \ref{thm:shafarevich_conjecture} \cite{FG_EFA}.
+Faltings proved his famous theorem about finiteness of rational points of smooth curves of genus at least two using this number field version.

-In the last two decades there has been an enormous progress in generalizing these, by now, classical statements to higher dimensions.
-In the generalizations, first $\cM_g$ is replaced by its higher dimensional generalization, the moduli space of canonically polarized manifolds $\cM_h$ with fixed Hilbert polynomial $h$ (\cite{VE_QPM}).
-We note that the compactification of the latter moduli space is an exciting ongoing project (e.g., \cite{HCD_KSJ_COH}, \cite{KJ_MOV}).
-In the most general form of higher dimensional Shafarevich conjecture, after replacing $\cM_g$ by $\cM_h$, usually arbitrary dimensional bases are allowed.
-The main subject of the present article is the generalizations of $\textbf{\emph{(R)}}$.
-However, we give a short account of the other generalizations too.
-First in Conjecture \ref{conj:shafarevich_conjecture_higher_dimensions} the expectations are summarized.
-Then we give a brief summary of the available results.
+In the last two decades there has been an enormous progress in generalizing the, now classical, statements of Theorems \ref{thm:shafarevich_conjecture} and \ref{thm:finitenes_shafarevich_conjecture} to higher dimensions.
+In these generalizations, first $\fM_g$ is replaced by its higher dimensional counterpart, the moduli space of canonically polarized manifolds $\fM_h$ with fixed Hilbert polynomial $h$ \cite{Viehweg_Quasi_projective_moduli}.
+Note that the compactification of the latter moduli space is an exciting ongoing project (c.f., \cite{Hacon_Kovacs_Classification_of_higher_dimensional_algebraic_varieties}, \cite{Kollar_Moduli_of_varieties_of_general_type}).
+In the most general form of higher dimensional Shafarevich conjecture, after replacing $\fM_g$ by $\fM_h$, usually arbitrary dimensional bases are allowed as well.
+The main subject of the present article is the generalization of $\textbf{\emph{(R)}}$.
+However, let us summarize first what we expect generally in higher dimensions.

-To state Conjecture \ref{conj:shafarevich_conjecture_higher_dimensions}, we generalize our earlier notations.
-From now, let $U$ be manifold (i.e. smooth variety), $B$ a smooth compactification of $U$ such that $\Delta:=B \setminus U$ is a global normal crossing divisor.
-Fix also a polynomial $h$.
-The variation $\var f$ of a family $f : X \to U$ of canonically polarized manifolds with Hilbert polynomial $h$ is $\dim (\im \nu)$, where $\nu : U \to \cM_h$ is the moduli map.
+\begin{notation} Fix a numerical polynomial $h$, a manifold (i.e. smooth variety) $U$ and a smooth compactification $B$ of $U$ such that $\Delta:=(B \setminus U)_{\red}$ is a simple normal crossing divisor. \end{notation}